mmolinac/P161Hi/README.md

 - Rails installed
 - As a consequence, every dependency, being a .deb package or a gem, should be installed previous to the sample application startup.

+Besides, we'll create a user to run the application, and will be specified as a setting inside the Ansible playbook.
+Defaults to `ruby`, password `ruby`

 My chosen Vagrant box packs a Ruby package whose version doesn't meet this requirements, `2.1.5+deb8u2` .

 As I'm unfamiliar to Rails for the time being, I've read some about the [alternatives](https://noteits.net/2016/06/10/installing-ruby-2-3-1-on-ubuntu/)